Sleep Apnea: Myths and Truths

 The criteria for service connection is:

 Nowhere in the law does it say the evidence used to provide that link must come from your service medical records.
 Nowhere.
-What it does say is that you need evidence.
+What it says is that you need evidence.

-Several Veterans have taken their case all the way to the Circuit of Veterans Appeals Court (CAVC) to pave the way for you: Buchanan, Jandreau, Davidson, and Layno.
+Several Veterans have taken their case all the way to the Coourt of Appeals for Veterans Claims and the Circuit Court of Appeals to pave the way for you.
+Holdings from Buchanan v.
+Nicholson, 451 F.3d 1331 (Fed.
+Cir.
+2006) , Jandreau v.
+Nicholson, 492 F.3d 1372 (Fed.
+Cir.
+2007, Davidson v.
+Shinseki, 581 F.3d 1313 (Fed.
+Cir.
+2009), and Layno v.
+Brown, 6 Vet.
+App.
+465, 469-470 (1994) can all help you.
 And they have given you the ability to use written testimony to prove your case.
 In fact, nothing but written testimony.
 The caveat is that the evidence must be credible.
 I have written other articles about testimonial evidence, and you can read those, but the Courts have found that written testimony in itself is enough to prove a service connection.

 Buchanan and Davidson are all about the written testimony, but Jandreau and Layno are the icing on the cake that you need to prove your case.
-Jandreau and Layno said that if you report symptoms that are consistent with a medical diagnosis and that if a medical professional later diagnoses a condition consistent with those symptoms, that the statement of the symptoms is enough to service connect the condition, because it provides strong evidence that you had it before the condition was diagnosed.
+Jandreau and Layno said that if you report symptoms that are consistent with a medical diagnosis and that if a medical professional later diagnoses a condition consistent with those symptoms, that the statement of the symptoms is enough to service connect the condition, because it provides strong evidence that you had it before the condition was diagnosed, and Jandreau says that a medical opinion is not always necessary.

 If you didn’t have symptoms in service, does that destroy your chances of service connection?
 Not necessarily.

-If you have service-connected PTSD, and it causes you to grind your teeth badly (called bruxism), that is a mechanical condition and it can demonstrate a connection to sleep apnea.
+If you have service-connected PTSD, sleep apnea can aggravate your PTSD through hyposic events.
 It’s also possible that we can link weight gain to a medication you are on with service-connected depression and a sedentary lifestyle.
 It isn’t a lost cause.
 However, if you are the rater and have a claim with credible evidence of the condition in service and another where the Veteran claims it is related to their mental health condition, which do you view credible and which do you view suspiciously?

 Protect yourself.
-Get advice and direction from VA accredited professionals.
+Get advice and direction from VA accredited professionals and reputable physicians.